typesense/typesense-rust/README.md

 When updating or adding new parameters and endpoints, make changes directly in the [Typesense API spec repository](https://github.com/typesense/typesense-api-spec).

-Once your changes are merged, you can update this project as follows:
+Once your changes are merged, you can update this project as follows (you can also run tasks individually):

 ```bash
 cargo xtask fetch code-gen